 I make place cards for the table(s)…for two reasons.
 One – so that guests will not be uneasy about where to sit.
 The second reason is to remind us to be thankful to God.
 On the place card, under the guests name, there is a verse like, “Give thanks to the Lord, for He is good: His love endures forever.”
 Psalms 107:1.
 I do recycle the place cards, while keeping supplies for making identical ones for new guests.
 And with some of the grandkids now dating, and three married, I have had to dig into those supplies several times.

-If reading this, like Ron said, has worn you out, I have been told that Grand Traverse Resort serves a fabulous Thanksgiving buffet!
+If reading this, like Ron mentioned, has worn you out, I have been told that Grand Traverse Resort serves a fabulous Thanksgiving buffet!

 If you would like a Monday reminder, and quick link, in your email to next week’s post, just sign-in at the secure registry at the top of this page, and click GO.
 For a private conversation, please write your message on the Contact page found at the right on the Home page.